opendatahub-io/org-management/README.md

 Membership in the opendatahub-io project is governed by our [community guidelines](https://github.com/opendatahub-io/opendatahub-community/blob/main/community-membership.md).

+NOTE: The opendatahub-io organization and team membership list will be managed by this repo only.
+Any differences between the actual opendatahub-io organzation membership and the [org.yaml](config/opendatahub-io/org.yaml) may result in a loss of org or team membership settings with the peribolos command is executed

 The application for membership in the opendatahub-io organization can be made by opening an [issue](https://github.com/opendatahub-io/org-management/issues/new/choose).
 However, if you are already part of the opendatahub-io organization, you do not need to do this and can add yourself directly to the appropriate files.
 For example, to also add yourself to the opendatahub-io organization, you can navigate to `config/opendatahub-io/org.yaml` and add your GitHub username to the list of members (in alphabetical order)